Luhrodrigues45/Luhrodrigues45/README.md

-- 👋 Estudante de design e tecnologia.
+- Olá, seja bem-vindo(a) ao meu perfil 👋
+- Bora lá da uma olhada em meus projetos?

 <!---
 Luhrodrigues45/Luhrodrigues45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.